-The country programs are designed to strengthen and implement core drivers of financial inclusion to reach universal financial access: financial product design (including digital payments and other financial services), financial literacy and awareness, diversifying access points, and leveraging large-volume, recurring payment streams.
-The recent COVID-19 pandemic has expanded rapidly from a health emergency to an extraordinary shock to the global economy with far reaching consequences for financial markets.
+The country programs were designed to strengthen and implement core drivers of financial inclusion to reach universal financial access: financial product design (including digital payments and other financial services), financial literacy and awareness, diversifying access points, and leveraging large-volume, recurring payment streams.
+The COVID-19 pandemic has expanded rapidly from a health emergency to an extraordinary shock to the global economy with far reaching consequences for financial markets.
 Emerging markets and developing countries, some of which were prone to financial market volatility before the coronavirus pandemic, are especially exposed.
-Governments and policymakers around the world, including in FIGI countries, are taking swift action to respond to COVID-19 and offset negative effects on firms and vulnerable individuals.
-A subset of the many financial inclusion and telecommunication related policy responses that have been enacted by FIGI countries is presented in this document.
+Governments and policymakers around the world, including in FIGI countries, have taken swift action to respond to COVID-19 and offset negative effects on firms and vulnerable individuals.

-The FIGI project supports the Egyptian authorities in their efforts to expand financial inclusion by helping authorities develop and modernize payments systems and strategies (including retail payments), improve consumer protection, leverage innovative technologies and data-driven solutions for financial inclusion.
-Most recently, the Central Bank of Egypt (CBE) and the Financial Regulatory Authority (FRA) finalized their respective financial consumer protection regulations with technical inputs from the FIGI project.
+The FIGI project supported the Egyptian authorities in their efforts to expand financial inclusion by helping authorities develop and modernize payments systems and strategies (including retail payments), improve consumer protection, leverage innovative technologies and data-driven solutions for financial inclusion.
+The Central Bank of Egypt (CBE) and the Financial Regulatory Authority (FRA) finalized their respective financial consumer protection regulations with technical inputs from the FIGI project.
 These regulations are harmonized across common products that are regulated by the two institutions.
 The CBE recently adopted and circulated these in a circular dated 19th February, 2019 on Banking Sector Consumer Protection.
-The comprehensive financial consumer protection guidelines document by FRA was also approved by the FRA Board in March.
+The comprehensive financial consumer protection guidelines document by FRA was also subsequently approved by the FRA Board.

-FIGI country programs are closely coordinated with the FIGI Working Groups to bring innovative approaches, best practices, toolkits and policy recommendations developed by the working groups to the country implementation programs to be considered by the country authorities for piloting and implementation.
-Learnings and progress are reported during the Global FIGI Symposia.
+FIGI country programs were closely coordinated with the FIGI working groups to bring innovative approaches, best practices, toolkits and policy recommendations developed by the working groups to the country implementation programs to be considered by the country authorities for piloting and implementation.
+Learnings and progress were reported during the Global FIGI Symposia.